 As an organization, we are aiming to supplement our conventional, anecdotal reasoning with high-quality research (pre-clinical studies), observational studies, public health studies, and, finally, the top randomized controlled trial to achieve a healthier world for all.

-Patanjali Research Institute's biomedical research is approved by the Institutional Ethical Committee (IEC) and registered with CTRI (Clinical trial registry of India).
+Patanjali Research Foundation's biomedical research is approved by the Institutional Ethical Committee (IEC) and registered with CTRI (Clinical trial registry of India).
 Patanjali's clinical research team adheres to a code of conduct based on three key ethical principles: respect for persons, beneficence, and justice.

 With our dedicated scientific clinical research team at Patanjali